 Note: See the Instructions for Form 1040NR for the rules for filing as a qualifying widow(er) with a dependent child.

 You cannot file as head of household if you are a nonresident alien at any time during the tax year.

 Married Nonresident Aliens Filing Separately

-Married nonresident aliens who are not married to US citizens or residents generally must use the Tax Table column or the Tax Rate Schedule for married filing separate returns when determining the tax on income effectively connected with a US trade or business.
-They normally cannot use the Tax Table column or the Tax Rate Schedule for single individuals.
+If you are married nonresident alien, but your spouse is not a U.S. citizen or residents, you must use the Tax Table column or the Tax Rate Schedule for married filing separate returns when determining the tax on income effectively connected with a U.S. trade or business.
+You normally cannot use the Tax Table column or the Tax Rate Schedule for single individuals.